 Art has always been part of me.
 I traveled extensively for the first 18 years of my life.
 My father was in the military and through our travels I was exposed to many cultures.
 My mother was primary in always taking me to museums, theaters, gardens and anything of cultural interest in the different places we lived.
 I find to this day my life in Japan probably formed the foundation of my art most extensively.
 My art has always given me a place of peace something that I could always turn to when I needed to find my center.
 Teaching is also a great joy where I gain inspiration from the students and enjoy watching their own skills grow.

 My formal art education began at The School of Visual arts in NYC.
 I received my BS with an art major in a small college in the midwest called Lindenwood College.
 I returned to NYC and tried my hand at illustration and then became a graphic designer.
 I received my certification as a botanical artist from the New York Botanical Gardens in 2005.

 I have been teaching Botanical Art since 2004.
-I teach at Lasdon Arboretum and Ward Pound Ridge Reserve.
+I have taught at Lasdon Arboretum and Ward Pound Ridge Reserve.
 I occasionally offer workshops at The Katonah Art Center, and The New York Botanical Gardens.
 In the summer I give workshops in Nature Journaling.

 Most recently I have returned to oil painting and enjoy painting and teaching small workshops in Plein Air Painting.